alle0017/sticker/README.md

  /**
  * create custom component and append it. node is document.body by default */
-Sticker.appendCustomElement(name: string, node: HTMLElement): HTMLElement;
+Sticker.append(name: string, node: HTMLElement): HTMLElement;
 /**
-* set the attribute name of the component with the attribute value */ component.setAttribute(name: string, value: string);
+* set the attribute name of the component with the attribute value */ component.setAttribute(name: string, value: string): void;
+/**
+* if condition is true, append custom element
+*/
+Sticker.if( name: string, condition: boolean, node: HTMLElement): void;
+/**
+* if condition is true, append custom first specified custom element, else append second custom element */
+Sticker.ifElse( ifName: string, elseName: string, condition: boolean, node: HTMLElement ): void;
 /**
 * create elements of type name, and assign to each one the attribute *specified in each attribute.
 */